Folklife Today

 Scary Stories for Halloween 2022 In this episode, hosts John Fenn and Stephen Winick introduce three scary stories for you to enjoy: a witch tale told by Appalachian singer and activist Aunt Molly Jackson, a ghost story told by blues musician and gravedigger John Jackson, and the story of Jack O Lantern told by folklorist Jack Santino.
 Steve and John also discuss a little of the history of Halloween,…

-• Contributor: Jack Santino - Aunt Molly Jackson - Stephen Winick - John Jackson - John Fenn
+• Contributor: Jack Santino - Stephen Winick - Aunt Molly Jackson - John Fenn - John Jackson

 • Date: 2022-10-27